bartificer/programming-by-stealth/docs/pbs92.md

 As a reminder, this CSS selector uses the `:hover` pseudo-class to set the background colour to dark grey on all table data cells with the class `.currencyGridCell` when they are being hovered over.

-## A New Challenge — A World Clock App
+## New Challenge — A World Clock App

 As much fun as this currency converter web app has been, it's time to move on!